ksmarty/eecs-3431-a2/README.txt

 # EECS 3431 - Assignment 2

+## Work Done

+I implemented all of the required elements.

+I believe I have written some incredibly clean and readable code, specifically in the render section.
+All of the animations are clearly grouped and the functional programming helps to display the heirarchical structure of the project.

+Also, I got normal maps working so those help to add some extra "realism" to the animation.

 ## Attribution

 From A1, I re-used (and extended) `kyle.js` and `main.html`. `main.js` was also modified with many of the changes I made in A1.